Deliatyn: Russo-Ukrainian War

 On 19 March 2022 during the 2022 Russian invasion of Ukraine, Russian Armed Forces claim to have used the Kinzhal hypersonic missiles for the first time in world combat history to target a military storage site in Deliatyn.

-On April 28, 2022, the executive committee of the Deliatyn settlement council, as part of derussification and decommunization in Ukraine, decided to dismantle monuments-busts and memorial signs on the territory of the hromada, including a bust of the Russian poet Alexander Pushkin on the territory of Deliatyn Lyceum No. 3 and a memorial plaque to Soviet soldiers.
+On 28 April 2022, the executive committee of the Deliatyn settlement council, as part of derussification and decommunization in Ukraine, decided to dismantle monuments-busts and memorial signs on the territory of the hromada, including a bust of the Russian poet Alexander Pushkin on the territory of Deliatyn Lyceum No. 3 and a memorial plaque to Soviet soldiers.

 Until 26 January 2024, Deliatyn was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Deliatyn became a rural settlement.

-Documentary film
+In culture

 The 1992 documentary film Return to My Shtetl Delatyn depicts filmmaker Willy Lindwer's travels with his father Berl Nuchim and his daughter Michal to Delatyn to "retrace the route his father had taken six decades earlier, escaping from the Nazis and to see how the area and its inhabitants had changed."

-Delatynite
+Economy

+Deliatyn is known as a spa, as well as a centre of salt production and forestry.

 Delatynite is a variety of amber found in Deliatyn.